These sultry Cardamom Coffee Blondies with smokey undertones of espresso and the aromatic cardamom aren’t your mom’s chocolate chip blondie!

-But don’t worry, they still have the familiar brown sugar and butter crumb of a thick, slightly under baked cookie, the melted pockets of chocolate chips, and a crackled crust with that classic golden sheen.
-I’m just saying these aren’t your basic bake sale blondies…they’re definitely a little more worldly, but I think you’ll agree that isn’t such a bad thing.
+Don’t worry, cardamom coffee blondies still have the familiar brown sugar and butter crumb of a thick, slightly under baked cookie, the melted pockets of chocolate chips, and a crackled crust with that classic golden sheen.
+I’m just saying these aren’t your basic bake sale blondies…they’re definitely a little more worldly, which I think you’ll agree that isn’t a bad thing.

 You already know I love the coffee plus cardamom combination.
-You’ve seen it in my Turkish coffee, truffles, and pound cake, but there are so many other ways to enjoy these flavors, I’m driven to keep experimenting.
+You’ve seen it in my Turkish coffee, truffles, and I use the combo in Turkish Coffee Shortbread, but there are so many other ways to enjoy these flavors that I’m always experimenting.
+(If you’re not familiar you can learn about Turkish coffee here.)

 Great question.
 Just like with brownies, our standard methods aren’t very useful.
-If you stick a toothpick into a perfectly done blondie, chances are you’ll come out with a little goo.
-With blondies there’s a little guesswork involved, but better to under-bake than to over-bake.
-My advice is to stick with the recipe directions, but definitely check that your oven temperature is accurate with an inexpensive oven thermometer.
+If you stick a toothpick into a perfectly done blondie, chances are you’ll come out covered with melted chocolate or brown sugary goo.
+With blondies there’s a little guesswork involved, but better to under-bake than to over-bake (and remember they really firm up as they cool.)
+My advice is to stick with the recipe directions, but check on the early side, and definitely make sure your oven temp is accurate with an inexpensive oven thermometer.
 It’s worth its weight in gold.

 You might get different answers from different folks, but I want my blondies to be rich and dense, not at all cakey.
 My recipe includes a little bit of baking soda to give the batter a subtle lift, but the overall texture is moist and chewy.